- Visit Us

 - About Us

-The joyful sound of Hexham Abbey's bells is a familiar one in the town whether they are being rung for Sunday services or for practice on Thursday evenings.
+The sound of Hexham Abbey's bells is a familiar one in the town whether they are being rung for Sunday services or for practice on Tuesday and Thursday evenings.
 The dedicated team of bellringers ring for weddings and occasional celebratory services.